-Learning is transformed by harnessing the potential of mobile tablet technology in lessons.
+We aim to transform learning by harnessing the potential of tablet technology in lessons.

 Bournside is a “school of the future”.
 Gloucestershire Echo, November 2015.

 We encourage all students at Bournside to bring a tablet computer to school, to use in their lessons.